-This flavorful fish marinade is perfection in not only how it tastes but also in how it works with the fish.
-The low acid level of the combination of ingredients will not cook the fish before it hits the grill so fish can sit in the marinade longer and take on more flavor.
-The combination of soy sauce and brown sugar gives it a teriyaki flavor and aids in caramelizing the surface of the fish.
+This flavorful fish marinade is perfection in not only how it tastes but also how it works with the fish.
+The low acid level of the combination of ingredients will not cook the fish before it hits the grill, so fish can sit in the marinade longer and take on more flavor.
+The combination of soy sauce and brown sugar gives it a teriyaki flavor and aids in caramelizing the surface of the fish while grilling.

-- Combine all ingredients in a glass container.
-Ideally, this marinade should be made a few days in advance to allow the flavors to marry.
+Combine all ingredients in a glass container.
+The marinade can be made up to a few days in advance to allow the flavors to marry before adding the fish.

-- To use, place fish of choice in a resealable plastic bag and pour enough marinade over so it covers all of the flesh.
-Seal bag and marinate for 30 to 60 minutes.
+To use, place fish of choice in a resealable plastic bag and pour enough marinade over so it covers all of the flesh.
+Seal bag, and marinate for 30 to 60 minutes before cooking.